Mattias Bärjed: Career as a guitarist

 Mattias Bärjed is probably mostly known for being one of the guitar players of the Swedish rock band The Soundtrack of Our Lives, which he was a part of from March 1997 (replacing founding member Björn Olsson) to the band's amicable break-up in 2012.

 In 2009, Bärjed started the band Free Fall with Jan Martens from Nymphet Noodlers, Ludwig Dahlberg from The (International) Noise Conspiracy and Kim Franson.
 Their debut single "Power And Volume" was released by Nuclear Blast in 2012, and the following year saw the European release of a full-length album by the same name.
 Among the main influences for Free Fall, Bärjed has mentioned "The Stooges, The Who, AC/DC, Led Zeppelin, Van Halen, Deep Purple, The Beatles, Motörhead."
 He has also described Free Fall's music as "Freedom rock".

 Over the years Bärjed has been working as a session or concert guitarist for a whole string of Swedish rock bands and artists, including The Hellacopters and Håkan Hellström.
 He played guitar on Broder Daniel's last gig on 8 August 2008.

 Since spring 2015, he plays guitar in the hardcore band Refused.
+The band broke up in 2025.